 FBT is looking forward to critically injuring Lara for fun.

 I played it, hated it, never played it again.
-Then I watched the movie.
-It was awful but that Lara was half-based on the reboot, and she was spunkier than I remembered; it got me thinking about the game again.
+Then I watched the reboot movie.
+It was awful but that Lara was half-based on this, and she was spunkier than I remembered; it got me thinking about the game again.
 Was TR really that bad?
 Time to torture Lara again.

 Still a Blast?

 Lara, who is the exact opposite of the rebellious, mischievous or even interesting young woman we’d expect, somehow mounts an expedition to the island of Yamatai, known only for it’s dangerous coastline which has wrecked any ship attempting to approach it.
 Lara insists we go in for a closer look, annnnd, they’re shipwrecked.
 Nice one Lara.

 Turns out the island is filled with fanatics, the ‘Solarii’, formed from the endless shipwreck survivors.
 They believe the island's ancient ruler, Himiko, was trapped here in spirit form after failing to transfer her ageing soul into a new body; but now they can provide her with one - in the shape of Lara’s friend Sam.
 Once the transfer is complete, they think Himiko will let them leave.
 It’s down to Lara to rescue everyone, stop the Solarii and find a way off the island.
 But first, burst into tears.

 And to be honest, crying is what I’d be doing if I was in Lara’s situation.
 Not even classic-era Lara could withstand how much this game hates her.